BellumGalaxy/horizon-dapp/README.md

 Hey!
-Welcome to the Horizon frontend!
+Welcome to the Horizon front end!

 If you've stumbled upon this and are curious about what Horizon is, you can get more information here: [Horizon](https://github.com/BellumGalaxy/constellation-bg)

 DISCLAIMER:
 Before we start, please be understanding with me at this moment.
-This is my first frontend project, and I've only created some web2 applications in a training course.
-Generally speaking, frontend is new to me.
+This is my first front-end project, and I've only created some web2 applications in a training course.
+Generally speaking, front end is new to me.

 So, let's get to it!

+### Summary
 1. Horizon dApp

-   1.1 What is a dApp
+   1.1.
+What is a dApp

-   1.2 What it does
+   1.2.
+What it does

-      1.2.1 For the staff
+      1.2.1.
+For the staff

-      1.2.2 For the user
+      1.2.2.
+For the user

-   1.3 How it was built
+   1.3.
+How it was built

-   1.4 Its purpose
+   1.4.
+Its purpose

-   1.5 Tools used
+   1.5.
+Tools used

 # 1. Horizon dApp